iamnexxed/Mastermind_CodeBreakerAI/README.md

 Uses Knuth’s Algorithm
 A) Initialize the codebreaker AI - void Init(getParameters(colors, numOfPegs, rounds, etc.))
-a) Create a list of all possible answers considering the number of colors and the number of pegs.
+- Create a list of all possible answers considering the number of colors and the number of pegs.
 In our current case it creates 1296 possible codes (1111, 1112 ...
 6665, 6666).
-b) Set current round to 0
+- Set current round to 0
-c) Create a guess-answer-score table.
+- Create a guess-answer-score table.
 The answer score pair is calculated based on how each answer compares with a guess to generate a score.
 Thus generating 1296 row entries and each row will have 1296 possible answers along with their respective scores.

 B) Generate a guess - Play Guess()
-a) Increment the current round number (+1)
+- Increment the current round number (+1)
-b) If it is the first round, play 1122 as a guess and get the score.
+- If it is the first round, play 1122 as a guess and get the score.
 As Knuth demonstrated in his paper, the guess 1122 emanates from bruteforcing almost all values to win in the minimum rounds possible.
-c) Otherwise, get the current answer set and remove all the answers which will not generate the same score that was generated in the previous round.
+- Otherwise, get the current answer set and remove all the answers which will not generate the same score that was generated in the previous round.
-d) Create a list that will hold all possible guesses
+- Create a list that will hold all possible guesses
-e) Each guess will contain the following data.
+- Each guess will contain the following data.
 Maximum possible probability of a score from all the scores considering all answers, a boolean to indicate whether the answer is present in the current answer set and the actual guess itself.
-f) From the generated guesses list find the guess that has the least possible probability of it being an answer.
+- From the generated guesses list find the guess that has the least possible probability of it being an answer.
 Also check if the minimum probable guess is present in the current answer set; if it is then we have found the most accurate possible guess and return the guess, thus eliminating the need to check for other answers.
 If the previous check was invalid just return the minimum probable guess.
 That will make sure that most of the impossible answers are eliminated from the current answer set.
-g) Calculate the score from the current guess and if it is “BBBB” the correct answer has been found.
+- Calculate the score from the current guess and if it is “BBBB” the correct answer has been found.
-h) Repeat from step (c) to step (h) until the correct answer is found (or current rounds are greater than 10).
+- Repeat from step (c) to step (h) until the correct answer is found (or current rounds are greater than 10).

 Codemaker
 A. Score calculation - CalculateScore(guess, answer)
-a.
-For each character in the guess string check if it is at the same position in the answer string.
+- For each character in the guess string check if it is at the same position in the answer string.
 If it is then append a “B” to the score.
 Otherwise store the guess character in a wrongGuess list and the answer character in a wrongAnswer list.
-b.
-For each character in the wrongGuess list check if it is present in the wrongAnswer list.
+- For each character in the wrongGuess list check if it is present in the wrongAnswer list.
 If it is then append “W” to the score and remove the character from the wrongAnswer list (we don’t want to check for the same character again).
-c.
-Return the score.
+- Return the score.

 Further Improvement

 A. Object pooling pattern for the storing the possible answers
-a.
-In my current solution, I have created a “master version” of all the answers in the start and then when calculating the current possible answers I copy the contents from the master version to the list every time the game resets.
+- In my current solution, I have created a “master version” of all the answers in the start and then when calculating the current possible answers I copy the contents from the master version to the list every time the game resets.
-b.
-A better version would be to create a master version of all the possible that can be used as an object pool.
+- A better version would be to create a master version of all the possible that can be used as an object pool.
 It can contain a boolean that stores if the answer is inUse.
-c.
-Once the guess and it’s score is calculated, all possible answers which won't be used can be set inUse = false.
+- Once the guess and it’s score is calculated, all possible answers which won't be used can be set inUse = false.
-d.
-When iterating over the possible answers only the answers with inUse = true can be used for further checks.
+- When iterating over the possible answers only the answers with inUse = true can be used for further checks.
 Thus eliminating the need to create a copy of the huge list.
-e.
-And when the game is reset all the answers in the possible answers will have the boolean reset, inUse = true.
+- And when the game is reset all the answers in the possible answers will have the boolean reset, inUse = true.

 B. Multithreading

-a.
-Calculation of the maximum possibilities for the score of a guess is a tedious task if it is given to a single thread.
+- Calculation of the maximum possibilities for the score of a guess is a tedious task if it is given to a single thread.
-b.
-Instead each thread can find the maximum guess probability independently.
+- Instead each thread can find the maximum guess probability independently.
 Therefore, each thread can be given (total guesses) divided by (thread count) number of guesses to work on.
-c.
-Thus minimizing the time required to calculate a guess.
+- Thus minimizing the time required to calculate a guess.

 References